 The County will investigate potential illicit discharges and connections to the MS4.
 SWMP staff will conduct annual field screenings on an average of 12 percent of the geographic area of the MS4 per year using methods described in the IDDE Manual.
-To date, the County has screened 100 percent of the geographic area of the MS4.
+The County completed the remaining IDDE screening for 11 percent of the NPDES Permit coverage area in 2024 and completed all required screening for the 2019-2024 permit period.
 The County will maintain its illicit discharge reporting hotline as way for the public to report concerns of illicit discharges, including spills.
 The County will provide ongoing training to staff who may observe illicit connections or discharges while doing their work.